Raisin: Varieties

-Raisin varieties depend on the types of grapes used and appear in a variety of sizes and colors, including green, black, brown, purple, blue, and yellow.
+Raisin varieties depend on the types of grapes used and appear in a variety of sizes and colors, including black, brown, and yellow.
 Seedless varieties include sultanas (the common American type is known as Thompson Seedless in the United States), Zante currants (black Corinthian raisins, Vitis vinifera L. var.
 Apyrena), and Flame grapes.
-Raisins are traditionally sun-dried but may also be artificially dehydrated.
+Raisins are traditionally sun-dried but may also be artificially dried in dehydrators with controlled temperature and humidity.

-Golden raisins are created with a treatment of sulfur dioxide rather than purely drying them.
-They are sometimes dried in dehydrators with controlled temperature and humidity, which may allow them to retain more moisture at an added cost of running the dehydrator.
+Golden raisins (sultanas) are created with a treatment of sulfur dioxide rather than purely drying them.

 Black Corinth or Zante currants are small, sometimes seedless, raisins that are much darker and have a tart, tangy flavor.
 They are usually called currants.
 Muscat raisins are larger and sweeter than other varieties.

 Grapes used to produce raisins in the Middle East and Asia include the large black monukka (or manucca) grapes that produce large raisins.

 Processing

 Drying raisins at Gata de Gorgos, Video by Valencian Museum of Ethnology.

 Raisins are produced commercially by drying harvested grape berries.
 For a grape berry to dry, water inside the grape must be removed completely from the interior of the cells onto the surface of the grape where the water droplets can evaporate.
 However, this diffusion process is very difficult because the grape skin contains wax in its cuticle, which prevents the water from passing through.
 In addition to this, the physical and chemical mechanisms located on the outer layers of the grape are adapted to prevent water loss.
 The three steps to commercial raisin production include pre-treatment, drying, and post-drying processes.